-The Curriculum Section of the Commission's Annual Survey is conducted for periodontics programs in alternate years.
+The Curriculum Section of the Commission's Annual Survey is conducted annually for both oral and maxillofacial surgery residency education programs and clinical fellowship training programs in oral and maxillofacial surgery.
 The most recent Curriculum Section was conducted in August/September 2024.
-Aggregate data of the most recent Curriculum Section for review by the Periodontics Review Committee as an informational report is provided in Appendix 1.
+Aggregate data of the most recent Curriculum Sections for review by the Oral And Maxillofacial Surgery Education Review Committee as an informational report is provided in Appendix 1 for residency programs and Appendix 2 for fellowship programs.

-Summary: The Review Committee on Periodontics Education is requested to review the informational report on aggregate data of its discipline-specific Annual Survey Curriculum Section (Appendix 1).
+Summary: The Review Committee on Oral And Maxillofacial Surgery Education is requested to review the informational report on aggregate data of its discipline-specific Annual Survey Curriculum Section (Appendix 1 and Appendix 2).